New Trade Alert for (SWN)

 Southwestern energy had dropped from near $30 last May to $5 in December.
 The stock slam had seen a $25 more than 80% decline in less than a year.

-The option volatility above the 100% level makes the option expensive in relative value compared to the market itself.
+The option volatility at the 100% level makes the option expensive in relative value compared to the market itself.
 Option selling strategies take advantage of the increased premiums.

 The high implied volatility makes option selling strategies attractive as pure probability trades that utilize time decay acceleration.
-The April options have just over three weeks until expiration.
+The February options have six weeks until expiration.

 One tactic to buy at a lower price, or get paid not to, is used by money managers to buy stocks they WANT for long term portfolio positioning.
 Use others fears for your benefit by selling a CASH SECURED PUT to enter the stock at a major discount.